tl-its-umich-edu/my-learning-analytics/docs/CONTRIBUTING.md

 GitHub will show a button to create a pull request from the forked repository to the main project repository.
 Click this and provide details about the changes in the description, making sure to mention (using #) the issue you want to resolve.
+Whenever possible, include a test plan with steps to aid reviewers.

 1. When your PR is merged (or when others are), pull from `upstream` to keep your local `master` branch up to date.
     ```